wiiitek/its/README.md

 ## Spring Cloud Contract

-[Spring Cloud Contract] describes behaviour of our API with with [Contract DSL].
+[Spring Cloud Contract] describes behaviour of our API with [Contract DSL].

 1. On the producer side:
     * Verifies if the server behaves as described in contract